FREQUENTLY ASKED QUESTIONS

 Some students must be full time (12 credit hours) to stay on their parents insurance, play a sport or meet financial aid or scholarship requirements.
 If you take 12 credit per semester, you will be expected to do an additional 24-36 hours of homework.
 Going to school full time is a full time job!

 The minimum to be considered full time in fall and spring is 12 credit hours.
-In summer it is 6 credit hours in a summer session.
+In summer it is 6 credit hours for a mini-term or 12 credit hours for the full term.
 However, it is recommended that you plan out your entire program to determine how long it would take you to graduate in your program of study based on the number of classes you take each term.

 Almost every major at the four-year level requires some transfer specific elective courses They are taken within your A.A. program of study.
 They vary by major and may be as few as one or two or as many as eight or more courses.
 In some cases (i.e., limited access programs), you may be denied admission to the major at the university if you don't have the transfer specific courses.
 One place to find the transfer specific courses (pre-requisites) for your intended major in the state of Florida is www.flvc.org.

 Click on “My Portal Pal” and then search by alphabetical order.
 You can then locate your intended major and view the transfer specific courses.